 Fresno State’s LEAD California Student Fellows will begin developing a student track plan for the 2025 COS Conference in Seattle.
 They will conduct research on the 2023 COS Conference, specifically evaluating the experience of student’s who attended.
 Fellows will also use data from the four previous LIFT Conferences hosted by Fresno State for student leaders.
 With all of the research gathered, the fellows will then begin initial meetings with 2025 COS conference committee and work through logistics and budgets.
 The goal will be to have a general layout of the student track completed for the next semester fellows to use as a guide.

 Sonoma State University

-The SSU Lead CA CE Student Fellow will be an English or Communication Studies major doing an internship as a blogger.
+Sonoma State University’s LEAD California CESF fellow will be an English or Communication Studies major doing an unpaid internship as a blogger.
 They will create and edit blog posts in support of the CCE’s efforts; create posts about events, community organizations and opportunities, and other community engagement topics; work closely with CCE student assistants, especially those working on updating our social media accounts and our website; and watch the work of our counterparts and community partners for ideas.